BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

   - magenta instead of red

 ### Connection Loss
-OXRMC can detect if a reference tracker isn't available anymore, if:
+OXRMC can detect wether a reference tracker isn't available anymore if:
 - for a physical tracker: the runtime lost tracking of a motion controller / vive tracker
 - for a virtual tracker: the memory mapped file providing data for a virtual tracker is removed by windows due to inactivity of the sender